black&write! Indigenous Writing and Editing Project

 Launched by author Boori Monty Pryor and actor Ernie Dingo at the 2010 Cairns Indigenous Arts Fair, it is a bold, inspiring project designed to nurture talent, flex the creative imagination and change the landscape of Indigenous writing in Australia.

 While Australia is active in supporting its Indigenous athletes, artists and dancers, there is a recognised lack of long-term strategies to encourage and develop its Indigenous writing talent.
 This imbalance is recognised in many recent writing and publishing surveys and government-funded research studies.

-black&write! is made up of the Indigenous writing fellowships and the Indigenous editing mentorships.
+black&write! is made up of the Indigenous Writing Fellowships and the Indigenous Editing Internships.
 The project is designed to recruit, train and mentor Aboriginal and Torres Strait Islander editors to develop Indigenous authored manuscripts.
-In 2012 and 2013, black&write! also offers training in onscreen editing for Aboriginal and Torres Strait Islander peoples through the Indigenous Onscreen Trainee Editor program.
+In 2012 and 2013, black&write! also offers training in onscreen editing for Aboriginal and Torres Strait Islander peoples through the Indigenous Onscreen Editor Traineeship program.

 black&write! aims to:

 - train, mentor and promote outstanding Aboriginal and Torres Strait Islander writers and editors,

 - encourage lifelong Indigenous learning and literacy and foster a love of reading, writing and ideas in Aboriginal and Torres Strait Islander communities.